 Lived Experiences of Distress Research Group (LEOD)

-Supported by funding from the National Institute of Health Research (NIHR), Leverhulme, the Economic and Social Research Council and the Wellcome trust, our research group advances psychological understandings of mental health challenges and service use across a diverse range of groups, including children and young people, general adult, Black and Minority ethnic groups, forensic services and LGBTQ+ groups.
+Supported by funding from the National Institute of Health Research (NIHR), Leverhulme, the Economic and Social Research Council and the Wellcome Trust, our research group advances psychological understandings of mental health challenges and service use across a diverse range of groups, including children and young people, general adult, Black and Minority ethnic groups, forensic services and LGBTQ+ groups.

 We hold established and emerging links with researchers across the globe, including scholars in the Global South and North.
 As mental health challenges continue to rise, particularly among the most disadvantaged in society, our mission is to alleviate this burden of inequality.